 - Use pollinator friendly pesticides you use in your garden.

-- Plant flowering plants that bloom during long periods of time, to provide lots of nectar – pollinator food.
+- Plant flowering plants that bloom during long periods of time, to provide lots of nectar which is pollinator food.

 - Choose organic and locally grown food, to the extent that is doable for you.
-This reduces the use of pesticides and preservatives, and emission from transportation.
+This reduces the use of pesticides and preservatives, as well as emissions from transportation.

 - Leave parts of your garden to grow and flower freely.
 Insects love to have untouched spaces, unmanaged by gardeners.

 - Build an insect hotel and place it in your garden or on your balcony.
 Make sure that there are flowering plants and water close by, so that the pollinators can eat and drink.